Cundall & Garcia and A.Gold - a short history

 Along with our special sandwich/salad box of the day - always something a bit indulgent, like pulled pork and spicy coleslaw or beer-roasted chicken and herb stuffing - we also make our own Scotch eggs (everyday!), traditional pies and the occasional old-school surprise such as a poached salmon with parsley sauce or Toad-in-the-hole with mash & gravy.

 You can buy your lunch at countless places around here now, but we take a lot of pride in our old fashioned, personalised service - most customers know our names - and the fact that we go to a great deal of trouble to produce the kind of food that reminds you of the comfort of your parents' home.
-One nostalgic sigh a day and we are happy chaps!
+One nostalgic sigh a day and we are a happy team.

 The shop still features independent brands on its shelves, such as Campbell's Tea - a wonderfully strong, smooth brew from Dublin in its distinctive old fashioned yellow tin.
 Customers buy four or five at a time.

-We also sell The Toffee Shop's handmade fudge from Cumbria, Butterworth's Royal Norfolk Regiment Campaign Chutney, English Mead, local beers, honey from hives placed on rooftops around London and traditional sweets, weighed by the quarter, in little paper bags.
+We also sell The Toffee Shop's handmade fudge from Cumbria, Butterworth's Tea, English Mead, honey from hives placed on rooftops around London and traditional sweets, weighed by the quarter, in little paper bags.